EQUIPMENT LEVELS FOR CARS

 value of the vehicle.
 Be sure to add or deduct for mileage.

-Selecting the kilometers will adjust the overall price if it is low or
+Selecting the miles on the vehicle will adjust the overall price if it is low or

 high for the year.